-The EPROM socket supports 2716 (2K x 8) and 2732 (4K x 8) EPROMs, as well as 2816A EEPROMs.
+The EPROM socket supports 2716 (2K x 8) through 27128 (16K x 8) EPROMs, as well as equivalent EEPROMs.
 The starting address for the EPROM is set with a DIP switch.
 EPROM access requires zero wait states, unless your CPU board generates wait states.

-If a 2816A EEPROM is installed, then writing to the EEPROM may be enabled or disabled with a jumper.
+If an EEPROM is installed, then writing to the EEPROM may be enabled or disabled with a jumper.